karenying/blog.karenying.com/content/posts/2020-06-14--Let 2020-Be-The-Year-PNG-Icons-Die.md

 ![Tiny, low quality PNG](https://cdn-images-1.medium.com/max/2000/1*f1W84jxyYTlOoNDI8BY5cA.png)_Tiny, low quality PNG_

 Named _sprite-sheet.png_, this tiny 5kb, 216x45 image is how [Yotpo](https://www.yotpo.com/), Marine Layer’s site creator, is rendering every single rating star.
-They “crop” this larger image that shows all the possible combinations of size and fill of stars and use it as the `background-image` property of the star’s `<span>` tag’s CSS.
+They "crop" this larger image that shows all the possible combinations of size and fill of stars and use it as the `background-image` property of the star’s `<span>` tag’s CSS.

 The problem here is that the image is so small and low quality to begin with, that it will always appear blurry at their displayed size.